Jalingo: Ethnic groups

 The city is dominated (60%) and ruled by Fulani who settled during Fulani Jihad of Usman Dan Fodio.
 Mumuye, Kuteb and Kona are large minority 25%, 15% and 10% respectively.
-Wurkum, Hausa, Jukun, Jonjo are found in significant numbers.
+Wurkum, Hausa, Jukun and Jenjo, are found in significant numbers.

 Fulfulde, Mumuye, Hausa, and many other local languages are spoken in Jalingo.
 Jalingo is the seat of the Muri Emirate and a town founded during the Muslim Jihad era.

 Caretaker chairman

 Each local government in Nigeria is governed by caretaker chairmen.
 They are the one that run the affairs of the state.

 The elected Chairman of Jalingo during the last election in 2020 was Hon.
 Abdulnaseer Bobboji of People Democratic Party (PDP).
 He had been the Caretaker Chairman until when his tenure ended on Sunday, 3 July 2022.
 Following that, the Taraba State Governor, Arch.
 Darius Dickson Ishaku appointed the former Taraba Primary Health Care Development Agency Executive Secretary, Alh.
 Aminu Jauro as the caretaker Chairman of Jalingo.